 What training are the staff supporting children with SEND receiving/have received?

-- All staff are First Aid Trained.
+- Appropriate staff are First Aid Trained.

 - During this year have received a staff training session on the use of the Epi Pen.